MAKE PAPER FIREWORKS!

 WHO IS GUY FAWKES?

-When a catholic man called Guy Fawkes and a group of dissidents, devised a plot to blow up the house of lords with gunpowder.
+When a catholic man called Guy Fawkes and a group of dissidents, devised a plot to blow up the House of Lords with gunpowder.

 WHY?